Objectives of General Education

 Course Repeat

 Students are allowed to repeat a course to fulfill degree requirements with certain exceptions.
-If a Concordia Chicago course is repeated, the highest grade will be used to calculate the grade-point average.
+If a Concordia University Chicago course is repeated, the highest grade will be used to calculate the cumulative grade point average (GPA).
 The course must be an allowed repeatable course or a grade improvement is required in order to meet the degree program minimum requirements.
 A grade of ‘P’ would not be considered a repeatable course.
 Any student receiving Federal or State financial aid will have additional restrictions based on regulations established by the Department of Education, Illinois Student Assistance Commission and Department of Veterans Affairs.

 If receiving financial aid, you may repeat a course for which you did not previously earn a passing grade (ex.
 F or W) regardless of the number of times.
 This will be factored into your attempted hours versus earned hours (see SAP policy for completion rate).
 If repeating a course with a passing grade (D- or higher), a student will be allowed to retake the course one additional time.
 This will apply whether or not financial aid was received for the first passed course.
 On the third attempt of retaking a passed course, the student will be required to pay out of pocket.
 For specific questions, please contact the Office of Financial Aid at financial.aid@cuchicago.edu or 708-209-3113.